esmitt/BasicGLUT32/README.md

-# Basic GLUT Template using VS 2017
+# Basic GLUT Template using with VS 2019

-This is a basic template to use GLUT under Windows using Visual Studio 2017.
+This is a basic template to use GLUT under Windows using Visual Studio 2019.
 The code shows a colored triangle (one different color per vertex), using the legacy OpenGL style.
 Also, it is base to be used on Visual Studio compiler due that contains

     #pragma comment(lib, "glut32.lib")
 at beginning of code.
 The .lib and .dll are as part of this repo (32 bits version).